python-cachier/cachier/README.rst

 Running MongoDB tests against a live MongoDB instance
 -----------------------------------------------------

 **Note to developers:** By default, all MongoDB tests are run against a mocked MongoDB instance, provided by the ``pymongo_inmemory`` package.
-To run them against a live MongoDB instance, the ``CACHIER_TEST_VS_LIVE_MONGO`` environment variable is set to ``True`` in the ``test`` environment of this repository (and additional environment variables are populated with the appropriate credentials), used by the GitHub Action running tests on every commit and pull request.
+To run them against a live MongoDB instance, the ``CACHIER_TEST_VS_DOCKERIZED_MONGO`` environment variable is set to ``True`` in the ``test`` environment of this repository (and additional environment variables are populated with the appropriate credentials), used by the GitHub Action running tests on every commit and pull request.

 Contributors are not expected to run these tests against a live MongoDB instance when developing, as credentials for the testing instance used will NOT be shared, but rather use the testing against the in-memory MongoDB instance as a good proxy.